 A considerable amount of my lingering toxic shame relates to me continuing to dwell on the guilt of unkind or unhealthy decisions I’ve made.
 I also carry significant toxic shame from dwelling on things others have said or done to me, or disappointing outcomes.
 Whatever the circumstances and whomever is “guilty,” if anyone, this shame is real for me and continues to get in my way.
 More often that I’d like, I consciously or unconsciously expect to be called out, judged, and rejected.
 I’m even “ashamed of being ashamed.”

 I’ve started the hard work that’s necessary to extricate these tentacles of toxic shame from my life.
-Specifically, I’m applying a fusion of mindfulness practices (grounded in Buddhism) and Bradshaw’s therapeutic steps showcased in his bestselling book Healing the Shame That Binds You.
+Specifically, I’m applying a fusion of mindfulness practices (grounded in Buddhism) with the healing and therapeutic steps showcased in Bradshaw’s bestselling book Healing the Shame That Binds You.
+Additional resources, such as Neff’s work and writing by Buddhist psychologists Tara Branch and Jack Kornfield, among others, are helping to inform this healing journey.

 About This Series of Posts

-Because I usually learn–and heal–best by diagramming things out as well as writing about them, I anticipate this post you’re reading being the first of a series that will emerge, in real time, from my own healing journey I referenced above.
+Because I usually learn–and heal–best by writing about topics, this post you’re reading is the first of a series that will emerge, in real time, from my own healing journey I referenced above.
 While I’ll maintain privacy regarding the specifics of my own internalized shame, I’ll bring to life, to the best of my ability, common examples of embedded shame and what can be done to heal them.

 - Story posts featuring members of a diverse group of professionals, individually demonstrating how mindfulness practices can be applied to help you begin to heal from toxic shame.

-- Finally, story posts featuring these people exploring the Enneagram map, recognizing how the mindfulness-Bradshaw integration work culminates in drawing out the most healthy qualities and behaviors of each personality type.
+- Finally, the series will offer story posts featuring these people exploring the Enneagram map, recognizing how the mindfulness-healing integration work culminates in drawing out the most healthy qualities and behaviors of each personality type.

-Depending on when you read this current post, you’ll know how far I got in the intense experience of writing this series while growing and healing in real time.
-And however much or little you read what I’ve shared on this website, I hope it offers you love, compassion, joy, equanimity, and healing.
+However much or little you read of this mindfulness series, and what I’ve shared on this website in general, I hope it offers you love, compassion, joy, equanimity, and healing.

-Let’s get started with some core Buddhist teaching.
+Let’s get started with some core Buddhist teaching that informs mindfulness practice.

 The Four Noble Truths